cwayr/react-deployment-template/README.md

 Benefits:

-- Keep a clean and organized coding process
+- Keep a clean and organized development process.
 - Automatate testing and deployment of code to staging and production environments.
 - Automatically upload artifacts and coverage reports.